ethagnawl/pi-wall-utils/README.md

 ### Generate
 The meta config file is capable of being used to dynamically generate valid .piwall and .pitile config files.

+It calculates the overall width and offsets for each screen according to the dimensions (height, width and bezel) defined in the screen config block.

 There are still some issues to be worked out around dynamic layout:

 #### Bezel Compensation